How Nigerian freelancers scale income beyond one platform

 Why should Nigerian freelancers scale beyond one platform?

-Scaling beyond one platform opens doors to new clients, higher rates, and more stability, helping you expand your reach.
+Scaling beyond a single platform opens doors to new clients, higher rates, and greater stability, helping you expand your reach.
 If you rely on a single platform, your growth and income can be limited.

 1. Diversified income streams